Nov 19, 2023

-- Liquor: To pair back with the red wine, it’s traditional to use a little brandy.
+- Liquor: To complement the red wine, it’s traditional to use a little brandy.

 - Chopped Fruit: Classic sangrias use diced oranges, apples, and lemon.
 But feel free to get creative with this based on seasonality, like my white Christmas sangria.

 - Sweetener: If your sangria is sweet enough from the fruits, then you won’t need additional sweeteners.
 But you can always add a tablespoon or two of your favorite sweetener (I prefer maple syrup).